The-Extra-Project/neuralangelo/README.md

 2. You need to download the
 - [trainingdata](https://drive.google.com/file/d/1jAr3IDvhVmmYeDWi0D_JfgiHcl70rzVE/view?resourcekey=)   into the dataset/tanks_and_dataset/
 - and  videos in dataset/videos
-- for downloading all te videos in once you can deploy the
+- for downloading all the videos for which you want to generate the result.

-and as following structure:
+And set it as following structure:

 ```
 ./tanks_and_temples/